Take Action! YOUR voice matters.

 According to BNSF's joint permit application to U.S. Army Corps of Engineers (USACE) and the Idaho Department of Lands (IDL), "Rail traffic volumes have risen steadily for the past three decades."

 While BNSF has stated that these new bridges will reduce wait times at grade crossings, this is flawed logic.
-Due to our lack of grade separated crossings in Sandpoint, a significant increase in rail traffic will cause gates to remain down.
+Due to our lack of grade separated crossings (underpasses or overpasses) in Sandpoint, a significant increase in rail traffic will cause gates to remain down.
 Trains may be moving (which is a main objective of the project), but safety gates will be down.

 This project has obvious implications for traffic and emergency response delays, but there are broader implications as well.
 Increased transport of hazardous materials adjacent to and over the lake, such as volatile crude oil, can have serious effect on water quality in the event of a derailment and spill.
-More trains will also result in more noise and air pollution from blowing whistles and diesel engines.
+More trains will also result in more noise and air pollution from blowing whistles and diesel emissions.
 Our local economy also stands to suffer as a result of the impacts listed above.

 BNSF will need to obtain permits from the U.S. Coast Guard (USCG), USACE and IDL (issued).
 USCG is acting as the lead federal agency and has the authority to issue or deny permits for bridges over navigable waterways of the U.S. under the General Bridge Act of 1946.
 USCG is acting as the lead agency for environmental review under the National Environmental Policy Act (see sidebar for action items).
 USCG is also acting as the lead agency overseeing compliance with Section 106 of the National Historic Preservation Act and the Endangered Species Act.